-Between the end of April and start of May, there was a noticeable increase with the SERP volatility but then it narrowed down during the past few days.
+Between the end of April and the start of May, there was a noticeable increase in the SERP volatility but then it narrowed down during the past few days.

 Accuranker’s Google Grump Rating

-Unlike others, SEMrush sensor isn’t showing any spike and volatility.
+Unlike others, the SEMrush sensor isn’t showing any spike and volatility.

-Why it’s important: With the Google update, your website is vulnerable to take a full 360-degree shift; could be better or worse in the search results.
-Understanding these Google updates, it also gives one to understand, if it is something that you changed on the site or is it something to do with its algorithm change.
+Why it’s important: With the Google update, your website is vulnerable to taking a full 360-degree shift; could be better or worse in the search results.
+Understanding these Google updates, also gives one to understand, if it is something that you changed on the site or if it has something to do with its algorithm change.

 Let’s just keep an eye on the analytics and rankings as Google will be releasing its full core ranking update soon.